Ys I & II

-Ys I & II (イースI・II, Īsu I II) is an action role-playing game compilation released by Hudson Soft and NEC for the PC Engine CD-ROM² in 1989 and TurboGrafx-CD in 1990.
+Ys I & II (イースI・II, Īsu I II) is an action role-playing game compilation released by Hudson Soft for the PC Engine CD-ROM² in 1989 and by NEC for the TurboGrafx-CD in 1990.
 It consists of enhanced remakes of the first two Ys games by Nihon Falcom for the PC-8801 home computer in Japan.
 It was released as Ys Book I & II for the TurboGrafx-CD in North America in 1990, and was a pack-in title for the TurboDuo in 1992.
-Ys I & II was released on the Virtual Console in Japan in October 2007, and worldwide the following year.
+Ys I & II was released on the Wii Virtual Console in Japan in October 2007, and worldwide the following year.
+A port to X68000 was released in 2021.

 Overview

 Ys I & II consists of enhanced remakes of the first two games released in the Ys series, Ys I: Ancient Ys Vanished and Ys II: Ancient Ys Vanished – The Final Chapter.
 It was one of the first video games to use CD-ROM, which was utilized to provide enhanced graphics, animated cut scenes, a Red Book CD audio soundtrack, and voice acting.
 The game's English localization was also one of the first to use voice dubbing.
 The game uses 732 megabytes of CD-ROM storage, including 41 music tracks, 24 minutes of character voice acting, and 20 minutes of animated cutscene sequences.

 In both games the player controls a red-haired swordsman named Adol Christin.
 In the first game he must seek out the six Books of Ys.
 These books contain the history of the ancient, vanished land of Ys, and will give him the knowledge he needs to defeat the evil forces currently sweeping the land of Esteria.

 In Ys II Adol is transported to the floating civilization of Ys, and begins a quest to unravel the secrets of the land, and finally rid it and Esteria of evil.
 All English translations of Ys II were part of a compilation; no standalone version has been localized (except for iOS and Android ports).